 Gynecomastia is a condition that can affect men of all ages.
 Men experiencing gynecomastia tend to develop enlarged breasts with the presence of excess glandular tissue.
 Often referred to as 'man boobs,' they can cause significant physical discomfort and feelings of being self-conscious.

 You will need to wait up to six weeks after your gynecomastia procedure for your results to begin appearing.
 We will take post-operative photos at the six-week mark to assess your surgical progress, however, it may take up to three to six months for your final results to appear.
-For optimal results, ensure that you carefully follow your surgeon’s pre-operative and post-operative instructions.
+For optimal results, ensure that you carefully follow your doctor’s pre-operative and post-operative instructions.

 After your male breast reduction, you will be able to enjoy an increased sense of self-confidence, thanks to your firmer, more masculine chest.